 DEPRESSION.

-It affects everyone in one form or another, from a gentle sadness to major clinical depressions.
-Depression can be the result of an illness or event in our lives, or be a separate disease all by it self.
+be the result of an illness or event in our lives, or be a separate disease all by it self.
 It also affects animals.
-I have been watching a depression with one of my pets, and I have noticed just how much it can affect her lifestyle including her sleeping and eating habits.

 Many things can cause depression.
-The causes can also vary from one person to another as people are different, and perceive things differently.
-Causes can include:
+The causes can also vary from one person to another as people are different,

 Life style changes such as divorce, marriage, moving, job changes.